Everglades - Things to Do

 Fishing

-Over 200 miles of canals support game fish such as largemouth bass, bluegill and other sunfish, as well as catfish and several species of exotic fishes.
+Over 200 miles of canals support game fish such as Florida bass, bluegill and other sunfish, as well as catfish and several species of exotic fishes.
 The canals also serve as refuge for smaller fish species during severe droughts.
 These fish are an important part of the prey base for wading birds.
 Check the regulations summary brochure map for boat ramp locations.
 Carry appropriate licenses and permits.

 Wildlife Viewing